Dublin

 Transfers

 Asylum seekers to be transferred under the Dublin Regulation to another Member State are given a written decision stating the grounds for applying the Dublin III and the right to appeal the transfer to the other Member State before the court.
 However, asylum seekers are not informed of the fact that requests have been made for “take back” or “take charge” requests to the Member State deemed responsible, nor of any progress made with regard to such requests, unless the applicants actively require information on the progress.
-In distinction with many other national authorities SAR continue to provide such information to asylum seekers pending outgoing but also incoming transfers, including to their duly authorized representatives from Bulgaria or abroad.
+In distinction with many other national authorities, SAR continue to provide such information to asylum seekers pending outgoing but also incoming transfers, including to their duly authorised representatives from Bulgaria or abroad.

 Personal interview